This guide offers total comprehension of investing fundamentals to beginners at any experience level

 1. Stocks

-• Definition: Shares of ownership in a company.
-When you buy stocks, you own a piece of that company.
+Definition: Shares of ownership in a company.
+Stock purchases enable you to become a member of the corporate ownership structure.

 4. Risk and Return